 Nurse practitioner with Taylor Rural Health since 2003

-Nursing staff include 4 LPN’s and a CNA who assist with patient triage, injections for medicines, immunizations and allergy shots.
-They do diabetes teaching and dressing changes They staff the phones to answer questions and schedule referrals to other facilities.
+Nursing staff includes 3 LPN’s and a CNA who assist with patient triage, injections for medicines, immunizations and allergy shots.
+Additionally, they do diabetes teaching, dressing changes and staff the phones to assist with your questions and concerns.

 To better serve our community, Taylor Regional Hospital arranges for specialists to see patients at Taylor Rural Health.

-In addition to seeing patients at Taylor Regional Physicians for Women’s main office in Campbellsville, she has a satellite clinic at Taylor Rural Health in Columbia two and one half days per week.
+In addition to seeing patients at Taylor Regional Physicians for Women’s main office in Campbellsville, she has a satellite clinic at Taylor Rural Health in Columbia two days per week.

 Preventative health screenings: Ask your provider what screenings are appropriate for you.

-Colonoscopy – all over 50 once, then every 10 years unless pathology found
+Colonoscopy – all over 50 once, sooner if high risk

-Bone Density – all women over 65, over 60 if at increased risk
+Bone Density – all women over 65, sooner if high risk

 Blood Pressure – all over 15, recommended level for treatment; greater than 140/90